creativeKoder/maker-badges/packages/api/README.md

 ## Writing Tests

 Jest has been configured to run any file ending in `*.test.ts`, `*.test.tsx` or `*.test.js`.
 You can put these in the `test` folder, but they can also live alongside your code in the `src` folder if you prefer.

-## Infrastructure

-Defaults:
-- Doesn't use VPC
-- Deployed to eu-west-1 (Ireland)
-- Lambda timeout: 2 seconds

-In the serverless.yml file uncomment from line 24 onwards to enable the hyper-paranoid security locked down setup.
-This uses private subnets in three availability zones, and does not include an internet gateway - which means the lambdas can't access the internet, and the only way they can be invoked is via API gateway.

-Key Features when uncommented:
-- No outbound connectivity at all.
-- 3 private subnets.
-- /24 block gives 250 addresses in each subnet
-- 750 addresses available in total (limits lambda instances).